gofynd/glamar-web-demo/README.md

   <tr>
     <td></td>
     <td>
-      Changes the makeup effect by the given sku ID, you could retrieve your sku information from admin panel.
+      Changes the VTO effect by the given SKU ID, you could retrieve your SKU information from the admin panel.
     </td>
   </tr>